-We believe in the principle of 'one-share-one-vote' to ensure that all shareholders are equal.
+- Voting Rights: We believe in the principle of 'one-share-one-vote' to ensure that all shareholders are equal.
 Deviations from this should be avoided.
-Where a share structure deviates from a one-share-one-vote, we expect boards to review such share structures regularly and adopt a reasonable sunset provision to phase out the structure (ideally, seven years or less from the date of the initial public offering).
+Where a share structure deviates from a one-share-one-vote, we expect boards to review such share structures regularly and adopt a reasonable sunset provision to phase out the structure (ideally, seven years or less from the date of the IPO). - Capital Allocation: Companies should disclose a clear policy on capital allocation that balances the needs of shareholders, employees, and other stakeholders while maintaining a sufficient level of capitalisation and liquidity to cushion against foreseeable risks.

-Capital allocation

-Companies should disclose a clear policy on capital allocation that balances the needs of shareholders, employees, and other stakeholders while maintaining a sufficient level of capitalisation and liquidity to cushion against foreseeable risks.
 Pre-emption is an important shareholder right to protect existing shareholders from dilution.
 We support authorities to issue shares that are in line with regional best practice guidelines.

 Share buybacks can be a valuable tool to manage capital and provide returns to shareholders.
 Buyback authorities should be reasonable in size, and the maximum purchase price should not include a significant premium.
-Boards should disclose the intended purpose of the buyback, as well as the potential impact it may have on earnings per share, total shareholder return, and net asset value.
+Boards should disclose the intended purpose of the buyback, as well as the potential impact it may have on earnings per share (EPS), total shareholder return (TSR), and net asset value (NAV).
 This is especially important when these metrics are used in executive remuneration

-Anti-takeover provisions

-Shareholders should have a say in takeovers without their rights being curtailed.
+- Anti-takeover Provisions: Shareholders should have a say in takeovers without their rights being curtailed.
 Anti-takeover devices should not be used to shield management and entrench against the interests of shareholders.
-We support voting against anti-takeover provisions that serve to protect management against the interests of shareholders.

-Article amendments

-It is common for management to present a resolution to shareholders to modify or update the articles of association.
-We generally endorse such amendments if they are transparently stated in the meeting documents, and the amendments do not diverge from good practices, diminish shareholder rights, or go against the interests of existing shareholders.
+We support voting against anti-takeover provisions that serve to protect management against the interests of shareholders. are used in executive remuneration. - Article Amendments: It is common for management to present a resolution to shareholders to modify or update the articles of association.
+We generally endorse such amendments as long as they are transparently stated in the meeting documents, and the amendments do not diverge from good practices, diminish shareholder rights, or go against the interests of existing shareholders. - Virtual Meetings: Shareholder meetings should allow for both physical and virtual participation (known as a 'hybrid meeting').

-Virtual meetings

-Shareholder meetings should allow for both physical and virtual participation (known as a 'hybrid meeting').
 Virtual-only meetings may be supported on a temporary basis in exceptional circumstances, such as due to public health reasons.
-Where a virtual-only meeting is held, boards must ensure the technology used allows for effective shareholder participation and the facilitation of open dialogue, allowing shareholders to voice concerns and provide feedback without undue censorship.
+Where a virtual-only meeting is held, boards must ensure the technology used allows for effective shareholder participation and the facilitation of open dialogue, allowing shareholders to voice concerns and provide feedback without undue censorship. - Voting at Meetings: Companies should disclose meeting procedures ahead of time to enable shareholders to vote in an informed manner.

-Voting at meetings

-Companies should disclose meeting procedures ahead of time to enable shareholders to vote in an informed manner.
 This should include information on meeting format, registration, access, participant identification, shareholding verification, voting options and Q&A approach.
 Each substantive resolution should be voteable in its own right; therefore, the bundling of two or more matters for consideration under one resolution is strongly discouraged.
 All matters on the ballot should be voted by poll and voting by a 'show of hands' should not be permitted.